playframework/play-samples/README.md

 # Play Hello World Web Tutorial for Java

 To follow the steps in this tutorial, you will need the correct version of Java and a build tool.
 You can build Play projects with sbt or Gradle.
-Since sbt works particularly well with Play, we recommend trying this example with sbt.
+Since sbt works particularly well with Play, the tutorial instructions describe how to build the project with sbt.
 The template requires:

 * Java Software Developer's Kit (SE) 1.8 or higher
-* sbt 0.13.15 or higher (we recommend 1.2.3)
+* sbt 0.13.15 or higher (we recommend 1.2.3) Note: if you downloaded this project as a zip file from https://developer.lightbend.com, the file includes an sbt distribution for your convenience.

 To check your Java version, enter the following in a command window: